moorepants/eme171/content/pages/ode-integration-best-practices.rst

    \mathbf{x} = \int_{t_0}^{t_f} \mathbf{f}(t, \mathbf{x}, \mathbf{r}, \mathbf{p}) dt

-In general, these equations are non-linear functions of the state variables and thus there are unlikley to be analytical symbolic solutions that describe the state trajectory in time.
+In general, these equations will be non-linear functions of the state variables and there is unlikely to be analytical symbolic solutions that describe the state trajectory in time.
 Thus, numerical integration is required to reach a solution.
 This is fine because linear ODEs really only represent a tiny percentage of all possible ODEs and the methods described here work with linear and nonlinear ODEs.

-Here we will numerically integrate :math:`\mathbf{f}`, with the first step being to write a Octave/Matlab function that evaluates :math:`\mathbf{f}`.
+The following describes how to numerically integrate :math:`\mathbf{f}` using Octave or Matlab.
+The first step is to write an Octave/Matlab function that evaluates :math:`\mathbf{f}`.

 Defining the State Derivative Function
 --------------------------------------